-Amazon sellers and vendors who have a brand of their own can sign up to the Amazon Brand Registry.
+Amazon sellers and vendors who have a brand of their own can sign up to the Amazon Amazon Brand Registry is a tool that ena… More.
 Everyone knows that.
 But what exactly is it, and why should you register your brand on Amazon?
 Here’s where you can find out.

 Registering your brand on Amazon, if you have one, is the obvious choice.
 It protects your trademark from other Amazon sellers, and it improves the customer’s buying experience.
 In fact, those are the two main selling points of the Amazon Brand Registry service.
 But there are others.

 - You have unlimited access to cool tools like Brand Analytics.

 - You can file complaints against hijackers with the same EIN.

 - You can file and retract IP claims on sellers with a similar listing, brand, and/or logo.

 - You prevent competitors from piggybacking off your brand.

 - You get access to proprietary text and exclusive stores.

 - You have a Bulk ASIN Search option to speed things up.